How do Flowcharts Work?

 Why use flowcharts?

-A fundamental principle of Lean is to visualize work.
+Lean’s fundamental routine is to visualize work.
 Doing that in a flowchart makes for a better understanding of what is coming next in the process.
 It helps to identify bottlenecks and potential rework areas - both of which can decrease the total value to customers and increase waste.

 Flowcharts are used in Lean not only to model the present - also to find improvement opportunities.
 Having an as-is chart and mapping a future state can help convey the changes that will need to occur and the improvements that will follow.
 Flowcharts are convenient in every phase of a Lean project lifecycle: Define, Measure, Analyze, Improve, and Control.